-- Submit documentation of Hep B vaccine series or declination. - □ Submit proof of immunity to measles, mumps and rubella, varicella, tetanus (within 10 years) - Submit documentation of full COVID-19 vaccination series. - □ Submit documentation of a two-step negative TB test within the past year or negative chest x-ray dated within the last 5 years, or a QuantiFERON lab test within the past year.
+- □ Submit documentation of a safe to work exam and negative drug test by medical provider.
+This is performed by Convenient MD. - □ Submit documentation of Hep B vaccine series or declination. - Submit proof of immunity to measles, mumps and rubella, varicella, tetanus (within 10 years) - □ Submit documentation of full COVID-19 vaccination series. - □ Submit documentation of a two-step negative TB test within the past year or negative chest x-ray dated within the last 5 years, or a QuantiFERON lab test within the past year.